-The Department of Psychology offers the Master of Science degree with concentrations in the following areas: (1) general psychology, (2) educational psychology, and (3) clinical psychology.
-Students interested in becoming community college teachers or in pursuing further study toward the doctorate are advised to select the concentration in general psychology.
-Those who find a special interest in the problems of teaching, learning, and testing in the elementary and secondary schools should follow the educational psychology concentration.
-This area prepares one as a psychometrician and provides initial training for those who wish to become school psychologists.
-If students' vocational goals include working in counseling or personal services, they should pursue the clinical concentration.
+The Department of Psychology offers the Master of Science degree with concentrations in the following areas: (1) general Psychology, (2) and clinical Psychology.
+Students interested in becoming community college teachers reseachers, or in pursuing further study toward the doctorate are advised to select the concentration in general Psychology.
+In addition, those who are interested in pursuing doctoral work in school Psychology can take educational Psychology courses through the general Psychology concentration.
+If students' vocational goals include working in therapy or assessment services, they should pursue the clinical concentration.
 Outstanding performance in either area may lead to college teaching.
 Advisors are appointed to aid students in selecting and developing a program in terms of their interests.
+Admission Requirements

-Students are admitted for the clinical psychology track during the Fall semester only
+Students are admitted for the clinical Psychology track during the Fall semester only